 - Keep extra clamps handy at all times.

-- If a tube breaks and you notice blood leaking out, clamp the tube between your body and the leak and call your doctor right away.
+- If a tube breaks and you notice blood leaking out, clamp the tube between your body and the leak and call your cancer team or home health nurse right away.

-- Watch for redness, swelling, pain, and tenderness at the site.
+- Watch for redness, swelling, pain, and tenderness at the IV site.

-- Use a calendar to record when you change injection caps and dressings and to note delivery dates, daily weights, and urine testing results.
-It is also helpful to record your daily fluid intake and output (how much liquid you drink and infuse, and how much urine you put out.)
-Your doctor or nurse will tell you what things you need to keep track of.
+- Use a calendar to record when you change caps and dressings and to note things like delivery dates and daily weights.
+Your cancer team will tell you what things you need to keep track of.

 - Keep the IV site clean and dry.

 - Avoid the temptation to speed up your IV medicines or fluids.
-Many IV medicines and fluids can harm you if they go in too fast.
+Many can harm you if they go in too fast.